 There are two ways in which you can remove the dip powder nails.
 The good thing about it is that, since there are many layers to this process, the nails should snap right off, just like a little turtle shell.

-The first thing you need to know is this.
-Never try to lift off the powder nail off your real nail using your bare hands or without having treated it with anything beforehand.
-It will damage your nail and hurt a lot.
+This first method we’ll show you is a step-by-step guide for how to remove dip powder nails at home with nail polish remover.
+The first thing you need to know is this: Never try to lift the powder nail off your real nail using your bare hands or without having treated it with anything beforehand.
+This mistake will damage your nail and hurt a lot.

 Dip a cotton ball in acetone or your regular nail polish remover.
 Place it over your nail and wrap a piece of tin foil tightly over it.
 Make sure it covers your finger entirely.
 Leave it to rest for 20 minutes.